Skip to main content

 3. Completion of porting

 Twilio will notify Aloware when the transfer is complete.
-Aloware will assign the ported numbers to your account, ensuring they are ready to use.
+Aloware will assign the ported numbers to your account, ensuring that they are ready to use.

 4. Final verification

 Once the numbers are assigned, voice and SMS functionality are tested to ensure everything is working correctly.
-Your Customer Success Manager (CSM) will provide you with a final confirmation that the porting process is complete.
+Your Customer Service Manager (CSM) will provide you with a final confirmation that the porting process is complete.

 Additional Snap Port considerations